BYU-CS-Course-Ops/mdx-canvas/Contributing.md

     elements.append(json.loads(template.render(context)))
 ```

-The `template.render()` expression yields a new document, with each template argument replaced appropriately. `json.loads` takes that string and [returns a Python object representing the structured data](https://www.w3schools.com/python/python_json.asp).
+The `template.render()` expression accepts a context, which is how we replace variables in the document with specific pieces of text.
+The `.render()` method replaces each template argument appropriately, returning a string with everything replaced.
+Then `json.loads()` function takes that string and returns a Python object representing the structured data.

 The specifics of jinja's syntax can be found in [their documentation.]( https://jinja.palletsprojects.com/en/3.1.x/)
 Some of jinja's most powerful features are accessed when the context contains lists and dictionaries.